 Why Brenda Hunts:

 When I’ve been asked why I hunt, I have to look inside myself to try and answer that question.
 Perhaps my reasons for hunting have changed over the years, however, as long as I can remember, hunting has been my passion.
 In the beginning, I hunted for the meat of the game animals I took.
 My family and I still eat and prepare a lot of wild meat.
 But I also hunt because I’m a conservationist.
-I’ve seen the money that comes from the sale of hunting licenses, the taxes on hunting equipment and the efforts of state departments of conservation, the U.S. Fish and Wildlife Service and conservation organizations like the NWTF that have helped to bring turkeys, deer, elk and other wildlife species back from near extinction.
+I’ve seen the money that comes from the sale of hunting licenses, the taxes on hunting equipment and the efforts of state departments of conservation, so if you’re working with taxes you should learn what happens if you don’t file a W2 as this is important too.
 So, today I hunt to continue the growth of wildlife populations across the U.S. I love the sport of hunting and enjoy introducing other people to that sport.
 Another reason I hunt is because I bought a farm several years ago that had been fallow since the 1930s, and that I’ve intensively managed for wildlife.
 I get an altogether different feeling when I take a deer or a turkey on the farm I own, since I know I’ve provided the food and the habitat to allow those animals to grow to maturity on my land.

 I also enjoy taking other people like friends and family hunting on my land and watching them enjoy the sport and having opportunities to harvest the animals I’ve grown on my property.
 Hunting always has been a part of my life, and I feel a deep responsibility to not only work with conservation organizations but to teach others and pass along the hunting heritage my family and I have enjoyed for many years.
 Too, I believe that I was born with the hunting gene.
 Just like some dogs hunt, and some don’t, I’m convinced I was born with that instinctive need to go out in the woods and find and harvest game.